 I think most would agree having a burger from a steakhouse is better than McDonald’s.
 It works the same way picking a Realtor as well.

 Additional Related Articles About Selecting A Realtor

-- Ten errors home sellers make when choosing a Realtor via Real Estate ABC.
+- Top errors home sellers make when choosing a Realtor via Maximum Real Estate Exposure.